Reid Gorecki

-Reid Evan Gorecki (born December 22, 1980 in Queens, New York) is a former Major League Baseball outfielder who played for the Atlanta Braves in 2009.
+Reid Evan Gorecki (born December 22, 1980) is a former Major League Baseball outfielder who played for the Atlanta Braves in 2009.

 Amateur career

 Gorecki grew up in East Rockaway, New York, and graduated from Kellenberg Memorial High School.
 He attended the University of Delaware, and in 2000 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

 Minor league career

 Gorecki was drafted in the 13th round of the 2002 Major League Baseball draft by the St. Louis Cardinals and started as a rookie in the Low-A New York–Penn League.
 While in the Penn League he played with top prospect Herb Green.
 He also spent time in High-A Palm Beach, Double-A Springfield, and Triple-A Memphis before being called up to MLB as a 40-man roster addition.
 In 2008, he was released from the Cardinals organization due to injuries.
 On May 10, 2008, he was signed by the Atlanta Braves as a minor league free agent, and assigned to the Mississippi Braves of the Double-A Southern League.
 Gorecki re-signed with the Braves after the 2008 season.